 "My good luck charm, J.Lo!"
 Adele said.
 Moreover, she and Beyoncé also crossed paths that night, a couple of years after meeting for the first time in what was a characteristically emotional moment for Adele.

-Meanwhile, with the spotlight not entirely on her accolades for a change, a massive rumor took shape concerning Adele and Chris Brown that night.
-The story spread like wildfire that Adele was appalled by Brown remaining seated when Frank Ocean's Channel Orange won Best Urban Contemporary Album for Channel Orange and then confronted Brown right in the middle of the show, calling him a "spoiled brat," etc.
+Meanwhile, with the spotlight not entirely on her accolades for a change, a massive rumor took shape concerning Adele and Chris Brown that same night.
+The story spread like wildfire that Adele was appalled by Brown remaining seated when Frank Ocean's Channel Orange won Best Urban Contemporary Album and then confronted the "Run It" artist right in the middle of the show, calling him a "spoiled brat," among other things.

 And it all seemed to have been caught on camera.